Helping Victims of Taxicab Accidents in Houston, Texas

-The experienced team of legal professionals and attorneys at Stewart J. Guss, Attorney at Law, understands the laws and regulations surrounding taxicab accidents in Houston.
+The experienced team of legal professionals and attorneys at Stewart J. Guss, Injury Accident Lawyers, understands the laws and regulations surrounding taxicab accidents in Houston.
 Our attorneys can determine if a taxicab driver did something wrong in your case, and if so we may pursue legal action against the driver and the cab company.

 What to Do if You Are in a Houston Taxicab Accident

 Some taxicab passengers are injured in accidents where their own driver carelessly or recklessly caused the accident.
 In other cases, drivers or passengers may sustain serious injuries when a taxicab strikes their own vehicle into another object or person.
 In either case, the processes and procedures that you should follow after your accident remains the same.

 If you are in a taxicab accident, the first thing you should do (if you are able) is to call the police and ambulance to the accident scene.
 The police need to come to the accident scene to create a written record of what happened during the accident.
 While at the accident scene, gather as much information as your injuries allow.
 This includes obtaining contact information from all involved drivers, as well as from any eyewitnesses to the accident.
 If possible, take photographs of the accident scene, as well as any damage to the vehicles in the accident, before leaving the scene of the accident.